Academics + Inquiry & Innovation Program

 I2 Program Mission

-The Inquiry & Innovation (I2) program is a rigorous four-year program designed to target the unique passions and interests of its students through a lens of science, technology, engineering, mathematics, design and service.
-Coupling high academic expectations with a focus on passion driven design, the I2 program challenges its scholars to be agents of change in our world.
+The Inquiry & Innovation (I2) program is a rigorous four-year program designed to expand the unique talents and interests of its students through science, technology, engineering, mathematics, design and service.
+The I2 Program encourages students to:

 I2 Scholar Characteristics & Expectations

-I2 scholars are among the ninth grade applicants to Sacred Heart Cathedral Preparatory, displaying high academic achievement and exemplary middle school grades and standardized test scores.
-More importantly, an I2 scholar embodies an intrinsic curiosity about the world and an awareness of the overlap between service and design.
+As ninth grade applicants to Sacred Heart Cathedral Preparatory, I2 scholars demonstrate high academic achievement through exemplary middle school grades and standardized test scores.
+More importantly, an I2 scholar embodies an intrinsic curiosity about the world, the ability to imagine a more just world, and the service ethos to construct that world.
 During high school, I2 scholars must:

 - Achieve at least a 3.5 cumulative GPA and a B average or higher Math and Science courses.